Talc: Not As Child-Safe As Most Believe

 We need to reiterate that Johnson & Johnson continues to deny any and all wrongdoing.
 Warnings, the company argues, just aren’t necessary for talcum powder.

-Several state court juries in Missouri, however, have disagreed.
-Three jury verdicts have already decided that Johnson & Johnson is responsible for compensating consumers who developed ovarian cancer after using talc powder products, as well as being subject to punitive damages for outrageous conduct in concealing information.
+Several state court juries in Missouri and California, however, have disagreed.
+Five jury verdicts have already decided that Johnson & Johnson is responsible for compensating consumers who developed ovarian cancer after using talc powder products, as well as being subject to punitive damages for outrageous conduct in concealing information.
 Victims and their legal advocates hope that these promising outcomes continue, as thousands of other cancer patients who filed suit against Johnson & Johnson wait for their day in court.

 Relevant Talcum Powder Links